arfc/arfc.github.io/manual/guides/writing/ms-thesis.md

 ## After Writing

+- Check the NPRE and UIUC grad college websites for the most recent requirements.
 - Add yourself to the degree list.
 - Get the TDA form from Kristie.
 - Get Prof. Huff, the 2nd reader, and the NPRE department head to sign the